squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 The routing features in your kernel also need to be configured to enable correct handling of the intercepted packets.
 Both arriving and leaving your system.

 {{{
+# IPv4-only
-ip rule add fwmark 1 lookup 100 ip -f inet route add local default dev eth0 table 100 ip -f inet6 route add local default dev eth0 table 100 }}}
+ip -f inet rule add fwmark 1 lookup 100 ip -f inet route add local default dev eth0 table 100

+# IPv6-only
+ip -f inet6 rule add fwmark 1 lookup 100
+ip -f inet6 route add local default dev eth0 table 100 }}}